bugsnag/bugsnag-js/examples/js/web-worker/README.md

 npm start
 ```

-Once started, it will serve a page at http://localhost:8067 with buttons that trigger handled and unhandled errors within the worker.
+Once started, it will serve a landing page at http://localhost:8066 with links to the 2 pages that spawn their own workers.